PUTNAM COUNTY BOARD OF ELECTIONS

 Are a New York State registered voter.
 You will be assigned within the county where you live.

-Yes, Election Workers get paid for training and each day they work.
+Yes, poll workers get paid for training and each day they work.

 The Board of Elections is committed to fulfilling its responsibility to the citizens of New York State by providing fair and accurate elections.
 This responsibility and the credit associated with it must be shared with the many dedicated workers that help make elections successful.
 You can get involved and become a proud participant in a process that is the foundation of democracy in our country.
 Come work with us.